-A company would use this method if it wanted to gain access to what the smaller company has in terms of its:
+Resource Acquiring – This is when a larger company purchases a smaller company in order to gain access to what the smaller company has in terms of its:

 - Intellectual property